73cirdan/MMM-rainfc/README.md

 This module can show the rainforecast in your neighbourhood using longitude and latitude.

 # Version

-second version inspired by the svg work of spoturdeal with the SVG graph did a rewrite
+*Second version inspired by the svg work of spoturdeal with the SVG graph did a rewrite
 	- module no longer depedended on external scripts
 	- deprecated of lot of config options, added a configurable css option, to enable all your custimization needs
 	- improved error handling
 	- refactoring code
 	- support for multiligual use
-	- experimental support for autohide; the hides the module completely when no rain is expected first version was baded on jquery and sparkline
+	- experimental support for autohide; the hides the module completely when no rain is expected *first version was baded on jquery and sparkline

 ## Config options